-Development or any improvements must not result in Minor or Major Storm total site peak runoff rates from the parcel that are greater than those from the site prior to Development or any change in imperviousness (existing conditions) unless the entire site drains directly to a public storm sewer sized to carry the undetained flow, or the Uncompander River.
+Development of a parcel must not result in peak runoff rates of a Minor or Major Storm that are greater than Historic conditions, unless the entire site drains directly to a public storm sewer designed to carry the undetained flow, or the Uncompangre River.
 Detention basins can help Developments meet these criteria.
-Total site runoff is the sum of detention basin release and direct runoff, both of which must be considered separately and in combination.
+Total site runoff rate is the sum of detention basin release and direct runoff, both of which must be considered separately and in combination.
 All detention basins must include a water quality outlet to drain the water quality capture volume within between 12 and 40 hours and must fully drain within 72 hours.
-Retention is not allowed.
-Peak runoff rates can be calculated as indicated previously in these Standards.
-Existing conditions peak runoff rates for the Major and Minor Storm are the allowable release rates from a detention basin.
-Release rates from a detention basin shall not exceed these rates.
+Peak runoff rates can be calculated as indicated previously in Section 2 of these Standards.
+The maximum discharge rate from a detention basin shall not exceed the peak runoff rate of a respective storm at the time of adoption of these regulations.

 New subdivisions that include multiple lots should provide a coordinated system of detention for the entire subdivision to minimize the number of detention basins and maintenance requirements.

 Individual facilities on each lot within a subdivision are not permitted.
 Detention ponds should be designed as landscaped areas integrated into the site.